Mannai-Microsoft-Solutions/Incident-Response-Playbooks-/Reports/readme.md

 ### Send-ConnectorHealthStatus

+The Logic App leverages underlying queries to provide you with an option to configure “Push notifications” to e-mail or a Microsoft Teams channel based on user defined anomaly scores as well as time since the last “Heartbeat” from Virtual Machines connected to the workspace.
+Below is a detailed description of how the rule and the logic app are put together

 <em>The KQL query below will be added to this step in the Logic App and will execute against your workspace.
 You can modify the threshold values to suit your needs.</em>
 ```
 let UpperThreshold = 3.0; // Upper Anomaly threshold score